-Earlier this week, the Pantone Color Institute — best known for its annual "Colour of the Year" — announced a partnership with menstrual cup brand INTIMINA in creating Period, "the perfect shade to represent periods."
-In a blog post about the colour, INTIMINA explains the goal is "to make menstruation more visible and normalize the most normal of bodily functions."
+Earlier this week, the Pantone Colour Institute — best known for its annual "Colour of the Year" — announced a partnership with menstrual cup brand INTIMINA in creating Period, "the perfect shade to represent periods."
+In a blog post about the colour, INTIMINA explains the goal is "to make menstruation more visible and normalise the most normal of bodily functions."
 The colour, the brand says, "represents a steady flow during menstruation."

 Comments on the post tease the effort for all the ways it misses the mark: The menstrual cup shown on the paint chip is depicted inside a uterus, something that should never happen and would require immediate medical attention.
 Others noted the claim to include all menstruating folk, regardless of gender when the brand still markets itself as a purveyor of "products for women at every stage of life."
 But we have a bone to pick with the specific politics of choosing this shade of red.